ember-intl/ember-intl/docs/compact-decimal-formatting.md

 > The product has 19 mil reviews

-One Significant Digits in Financial Format
+One Significant Digit in Financial Format

 ```yaml
 product: 'This investment product has {trades, shortNumber, financialFormat} trades'